 Applies to azithromycin: oral capsule, oral powder for suspension, oral powder for suspension extended release, oral tablet

 Other dosage forms:

-Along with its needed effects, azithromycin (the active ingredient contained in Azithromycin Dose Pack) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by azithromycin (the active ingredient contained in Azithromycin Dose Pack).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking azithromycin:More common
+You should check with your doctor immediately if any of these side effects occur when taking azithromycin:More common

 - loose stools

 - Blistering, crusting, irritation, itching, or reddening of the skin